The best in the world

 Jokowi supporters try to prevent anti-Jokowi activist from entering Batam

-10 most protected buildings in the world
+The most important financial projects in the world

 2020